A Step-by-Step Guide to Residential Solar System Sizing

 - Days of Autonomy: How many days of backup power does the homeowner want without any sun?

 - Depth of Discharge (DoD): To extend battery life, you should not drain it completely.
-Sizing must account for the manufacturer’s recommended DoD (e.g., 80% for lithium-ion).
+Sizing must account for the manufacturer’s recommended DoD; use the battery manufacturer’s published usable capacity when calculating bank size.

 - Inverter Power Rating: The battery inverter must have a sufficient continuous and peak power rating to start and run all connected loads, especially those with large inrush currents like well pumps or air conditioners.

-A transfer switch for generator backup, or an automatic transfer switch (ATS) integrated with the battery system, is required to safely disconnect from the grid during an outage and power the home’s critical circuits.
+A transfer device (such as an automatic transfer switch or equivalent) that meets NEC and utility requirements is required to safely disconnect from the grid during an outage and power the home’s critical circuits.
+NEC Article 705 and Article 706 contain the interconnection and ESS-specific disconnecting-mean requirements to ensure safe isolation and operation of backup systems.

 NEC Compliance and Final Steps